Entocort EC (Budesonide) to Treat Crohn's Disease

 Side Effects

-Entocort EC is not known to cause any sexual side effects in either men or women.
+Entocort EC is not known to cause any sexual side effects in either males or females.

 Interactions